kiurakku/Gecko-Browser/README.md

 ---

-## 📣 Контакти
+## 📣 Get Involved

-Проєкт підтримується ентузіастами. Якщо маєш ідеї або хочеш допомогти — відкривай issues або роби pull requests 💡
+This project is maintained by privacy and open-source enthusiasts.
+Have ideas or want to contribute?
+Open issues or submit pull requests 💡

 ---

-## 🌍 Майбутні плани
+## 🌍 Future Roadmap

-* [ ] Темна тема за замовчуванням
+* [ ] Default dark theme
 * [ ] Gecko Extensions Marketplace
-* [ ] Gecko Mobile версія
+* [ ] Gecko Mobile version
-* [ ] Gecko VPN інтеграція
+* [ ] Gecko VPN integration